-Learn About the Education Requirements and Duties of the Postion
+Education Requirements and Duties of the Position

 If you've been in or near an airport recently, you're probably keenly aware of the security precautions the Department of Homeland Security takes to ensure U.S. air travelers and traffic are safe.
 Key to these efforts is the work of the Transportation Security Administration.

 According to DHS, the TSA screens nearly 2 million passengers per day in airports across the country.
 With so much responsibility and so much work, TSA security officer jobs offer abundant opportunities for criminal justice career seekers.

 Job Duties and Work Environment